How to prevent falls in the elderly in and out of the home

 Per falls facts released by the Public Health England, The Public Health Outcomes Framework reported 255,000 emergency hospital admissions related to falls among patients aged 65, with 8% of these being above the age of 80.
 Falls not only lead to severe injuries and disability, but they are the reason behind a loss of confidence and increasing dependence on other family members, or even moving into a nursing home.

 Because as our parents and grandparents age, their health deteriorates and they became more vulnerable to their bodies weakening and the risk of falls increasing.
 Falls impact not only their physical but mental health as well.
 Sometime our elderly loved ones fall due to an accident e.g. a trip, and sometimes due to the physical weakening of the person that falls.
+They say prevention is better than a cure, with falls, fall prevention is better than anything.

 With age comes age-related muscle degeneration, instability, and a decline in body balance.
 This change in gait escalates the possibility of fall.